-At this second meeting, we reviewed the agenda we developed in the last meeting and set goals that we wanted to accomplish by the end of the meeting.

-First, we agreed we agreed to utilize a system of filing shared documents.
+At the actual meeting, we identified goals to accomplish by the meeting’s end and agreed to begin each meeting with a discussion of what to accomplish during that meeting and to outline each person’s responsibility prior to the next meeting.
+After this decision, we agreed to utilize a system of filing shared documents.
 Based on our previous experiences with various programs, we decided to use Wikispaces; Chris agreed to set up a group page.
 People noted that the updated history feature is useful because new versions are saved and old versions are archived.
-Because this archiving is a built-in feature, we hoped we would be able to track the process of our project as it became interdisciplinary.
+Because this archiving is a built-in feature, we hoped to track the progress of our project as it became interdisciplinary.

-We also discussed the need to utilize legal Bluebook citations in this paper.
+Additionally, we discussed the need to utilize legal Bluebook citations in this paper.
 Jim and Allison, the two law students in the group, agreed to create a “cheat-sheet” of Bluebook citations.
 Then we discussed how often we would like to meet and how we would like to structure these meetings.

-After covering these administrative topics, we each took a few minutes to discuss our individual backgrounds, interests, and research.
+After covering these administrative topics, we each discussed our individual backgrounds, interests, and research.
 Not surprisingly, we all shared an interest and background in natural resource management.
-Additionally, many of us have backgrounds in or are interested in cultural and sociological history, hydrology, fisheries, and jurisdictional issues.
+Additionally, many of us have backgrounds or interest in cultural and sociological history, hydrology, fisheries, and jurisdictional issues.

-Once we considered our own disciplinary make-up, we brainstormed disciplines applicable to the Lapwai Watershed issue and then each person identified which disciplines he or she had interest in working on.
+Once we considered our own disciplinary make-up, we brainstormed disciplines applicable to the Lapwai Creek Watershed problem and then each person identified which disciplines he or she had interest in working on.
 Ultimately, we determined that Chris would focus on the project from a historical perspective, Jim on Native American law, Allison on jurisdictional and land use planning, Ryan on hydrology, and Audrey on fisheries.

 Once we determined which disciplines we wanted to use, we considered how to narrow the scope of our issue.
-We discussed the use of integrating questions as a means of narrowing the issue.
+We discussed the use of integrating questions as a means of narrowing the focus.
 Some members had previously used integrating questions after deciding which disciplines to use, while others used integrating questions as a means of narrowing group focus and determining which disciplines to use.
 Because we already had identified the disciplines of interest, we decided to use integrating questions as a tool for narrowing the group’s focus.
-Each person agreed to come to the next meeting with an integrating question. [decision-making process, Repko]

-Once we decided to come prepared with integrating questions to the next meeting, we discussed the group’s goals for scheduling work tasks.
-We decided to develop a internal deadlines for rough draft and editing schedules, but decided to make an official schedule at a later date.
+Each person agreed to come to the next meeting with an integrating question.
+We then discussed the group’s goals for scheduling work tasks.
+We decided to develop a timeline for rough draft and editing schedules, but would make an official schedule at a later date.

 Week of October 24, 2011